akarez/bumblebee/README.md

 # bumblebee

-Schematic and PCB for an nrf52840 macropad designed to be a drop-in replacement for the RAMA M6.
+Schematic and PCB for an nrf52840 macropad programmable with zmk firmware.

 ![](https://github.com/akarez/bumblebee/blob/main/outputs/capture.png)

->Note: The board is currently in production.
+>Status: The board is currently in production.
 Once received I will check that everything works and create a release of the output files.